Your Questions answered by alumni

 Some students will be able to extend the experience to other areas such as Biomedical engineering and human nutrition or to shadow researchers.
-If you have an interest in a particular area of medicine, inform your on-site coordinator ahead of arrival and we will endeavour to accommodate your request.
+If you have an interest in a particular area of medicine, inform your on-site coordinator ahead of arrival and we will do our best to accommodate your request, if possible.

 What fields of study do Fellows come from?